Student-Work-Classroom-Demo-MUBAS/blog-app-blog-app-group-3/README.md

-# Blog Web Application
+# Group Three Blog Web Application

-A full-stack, in-memory blog app built with Node.js, Express.js, and EJS.
-Create, view, edit, and delete posts—all without a database—and enjoy a fully responsive, professional UI.

----
+An in-memory blog app powered by Node.js, Express, and EJS—no database setup required.
+Jump straight into writing, editing, and deleting posts with instant flash messages and handy confirmation prompts.
+Reusable EJS partials and clean routing keep the codebase organized, while responsive CSS and fluid typography ensure your content looks sharp on all screen sizes.
+Smooth, custom 404/500 pages round out the polished experience.

 ## Table of Contents